opvious/abaca/packages/abaca/README.md

 ### Request body type inference

-`abaca` automatically type checks each request's body against its `'content-type'` header.
+Abaca automatically type checks each request's body against its `'content-type'` header.
 In the common case where the header is omitted, the SDK's default is used (`application/json`, unless overridden).
-For example, using the [`uploadTable` operation](#TODO), its body should by default contain a `Table`:
+For example, using the `uploadTable` operation defined [here][tables], its body should by default contain a `Table`:

 ```typescript
 await sdk.uploadTable({